Website translation: all you have to do is find language equivalents of your content, and you’re done for the day. Right?

-Both concepts involve adapting your messaging and content to appeal to global markets by targeting different languages, but the approaches differ and will ultimately alter your translation project.
+Well, translation and localization both involve adapting your messaging and content to appeal to global markets.
+How exactly?
+By targeting different languages.
+But the approaches differ and will ultimately alter your translation project.

-So, translation vs localization, what’s the difference?
-Luckily you’re in the right place.
-Can you really have one without the other and ultimately, how can either (or hint both) ensure your global marketing strategy drives real results.
+But what makes them distinct from each other?
+Can you have one without the other?
+And ultimately, how can either (or both) ensure your global marketing strategy drives real results?

 From globalization to “glocalization”